hirohitokato/SimpleNotifier/README.md

 notifier.remove_observer(token);
 ```

+1. Include "simple_notifier.hpp" header file.
 1. Create shared `Notificatoin` object with idenfier string.
-2. Prepare shared `Notifier` object.
+1. Prepare shared `Notifier` object.
 Keep the object within your project.
-3. Register a callback to the notifier object.
+1. Register a callback to the notifier object.
-4. Post a notification with an associated value.
+1. Post a notification with an associated value.
-5. (Unobserve the notification)
+1. (Unobserve the notification)

 ## License